m1roh/markdown-fr/syntax/code.md

 This is a block of code
 ```

-In order to create a block of code in Markdown, it is sufficient to ident each line of the block with at least 4 spaces or a tabulation.
+In order to create a block of code in Markdown, it is sufficient to ident each line of the block with at least 4 spaces or a tabulation

 For example :